Original audio for interpreters (Floor channel)

 1. Setup Original Audio

-First of all, you simply create a new channel in your event and call it for example "Original Audio" or "Floor".
+First of all, you simply create a new channel in your event and call it, for example, "Original Audio" or "Floor".
 Then you follow these steps:

 a.
 Connect audio: Connect audio mixing console to a laptop or PC (audio cable or USB depending on your equipment).